 - Bring TP and a plastic bag

-Other Important Tips
+Other Safari Tips

 Where to Stay on Safari in Sri Lanka

 Have you been on a safari in Sri Lanka?
 I’d love to hear about your experience.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
-Interested in learning more about African safari?
+Interested in learning more about an African safari?
 Continue to my post, “What to Expect on Safari in Tanzania“.

 This sounds like an incredible holiday!
 I have a friend who studied the Sinhala language and she really fell in love with Sri Lanka.
 I can totally see why – it would be amazing to go on safari to see those animals.
 I especially love your photos of the baby elephant!